PhD Program in Cognitive and Cultural Systems

 PhD Program Overview

-The Cognitive, Computational and Social Neurosciences track integrates basic neuroscientific training with the ability to study mental activities and cognitive functions in the neurobiological, psychophysiological, social, psycholinguistic, computational, social, philosophical, logical and educational fields, also providing a significant experimental and analytical methodological training on neuroimaging.
+The Cognitive, Computational and Social Neurosciences (CCSN) Track integrates a basic neuroscience training with the study of mental activities and cognitive functions in neuropsychological, psycholinguistic, computational, social, philosophical, logical and educational domains.

 - Prof. Maria Luisa Catoni (Full Professor of Ancient Art History and Archaeology, IMT School)

-- Dr. Giulio Bernardi (Assistant Professor in General Psychology, IMT School)
+- Prof. Giulio Bernardi (Associate Professor in General Psychology, IMT School)

-- Dr. Linda Bertelli (Assistant Professor in Visual Studies of Science, IMT School)
+- Prof. Linda Bertelli (Associate Professor in Visual Studies of Science, IMT School)